zoonalink/IGP-5/literature/George-ComplexityDetailsDepressed.md

 ### Summary

 * Negative association between physical activity and depression well established but not the *precise characteristics* of physical activity patterns
-* Complexity measures may identify unexplored aspects of activity patterns - e.g. extent to which there are reptitite periods of physical activity, diversity in durations, etc.
+* Complexity measures may identify unexplored aspects of activity patterns - e.g. extent to which there are reptitive periods of physical activity, diversity in durations, etc.
 * Actigraphy data:
   * 4 weeks (~40000 data points each individual)
   * n = 46 (25 non-depressed, 21 depressed)